shredthaGNAR/stars/README.md

 * [piroor/aggregate-tabs-to-main-window](https://github.com/piroor/aggregate-tabs-to-main-window): Aggregate new tabs to a window which has most many tabs and largest size.
 * [fastaddons/AI-Anywhere](https://github.com/fastaddons/AI-Anywhere): None
 * [adamlui/ai-web-extensions](https://github.com/adamlui/ai-web-extensions): 🤖 AI browser extensions & userscripts to enhance your web experience
 * [KnightmareVIIVIIXC/AIO-Firebog-Blocklists](https://github.com/KnightmareVIIVIIXC/AIO-Firebog-Blocklists): The AIO Firebog Blocklists is a collection of unified blocklists designed to provide complete filtering capabilities for different online threats.
-These blocklists are curated from multiple sources, offering a robust solution for blocking ads, malware, trackers, and other unwanted content.
+These blocklists are curated from multiple sources, offering a robust solution for blocking ads, malware, trackers, and other potentially unwanted content.
 * [air-controller/air-controller-desktop](https://github.com/air-controller/air-controller-desktop): A new handy and powerful Android phone assistant， powered by Flutter.
 * [canalnoises/AirDrop-Shortcut](https://github.com/canalnoises/AirDrop-Shortcut): A script to select AirDrop from Finder's Share menu.
 Assign to a keyboard shortcut for quick AirDropping.
 * [Airmail/AirmailPlugIn-Framework](https://github.com/Airmail/AirmailPlugIn-Framework): None